Importing a Car from Japan to Ireland? Help Guide

 Make an appointment to have your vehicle inspected at an NCT centre within 7 days of the vehicle entering the State in order to register and pay the VRT (and any other tax liabilities due on the vehicle)within 30 days of the vehicle entering the State .

-Once you have registered the car, you can purchase your registration plates online.
+Once you have registered the vehicle, you can purchase your registration plates.

 More information can be found here